 To release (a person) from punishment; exempt from penalty; To let (an offense) pass without punishment.

-The early release of a convicted felon from prison before the full term of incarceration has been served.
-Parole allows convicted felons to serve the remainder of their sentence in the community, rather than in prison.
+Parole is the release of a prisoner to supervision in the community after he/she has completed a part of his/her sentence in incarceration.
 People granted parole usually have to report periodically to parole agents and must adhere to certain conditions and rules of conduct set by the court.
 A violation of parole conditions can result in the person being returned to prison to serve the remainder of their sentence or more.

 Devoted to or biased in support of a party, group, or cause.